German 2 lower: module 3

 Are there any other costs?
 Is there anything I need to bring?

 Based on 'Berliner Platz 2 Neu in Teilbanden 1.
 Teil' chapters 13-15 and Rast.
 5 ISBN 9783126060691.

 When I've finished, what course can I do next?

 German 2: upper module 1.
 Please, enrol early to avoid disappointment.

-If you would like to revise, you may be interested in a grammar workshop as well as a summer revision courses.
+If you would like to revise, you may be interested in a summer revision courses.